Anglican Diocese of the Upper Midwest: History

 The decision to create a diocese in the Midwest of the United States was taken on 27 April 2013, at a gathering of 117 Anglican priests and laity, at the Church of the Resurrection, in Wheaton, Illinois.
 The movement to initiate a new diocese was started by several parishes in the states of Wisconsin, northern Illinois and Iowa, under the leadership of Robert Munday, former Dean of Nashotah House, a few months before.
 It had the support of the Southeastern Wisconsin Chapter of the American Anglican Council, whose President was Bill Chapin.
 The diocese was initially divided into four deaneries: Wisconsin, Minnesota, Greater Chicago, and Greenhouse.
 In 2025, the diocesan deaneries are located in Wisconsin-Iowa-Minnesota and Chicago-Kansas City.
 Its first elected bishop was Stewart E. Ruch III, Rector of the Church of the Resurrection, in Wheaton.
 The diocese was approved at the Provincial Council of ACNA at 18 June 2013.
-Bishop Stewart Ruch was consecrated the first bishop at 28 September 2013.
+Bishop Stewart Ruch was consecrated the first bishop on 28 September 2013.